 So, what does this all mean?
 If these creatures can feel pain and other emotions, it forces us to confront the ethical implications of our actions.

 Understanding animal consciousness isn’t just about protecting these creatures, it’s about unlocking a fascinating scientific mystery.
 By studying simpler animal models, like insects, scientists might gain a deeper understanding of consciousness itself.
-You can read more here.
+You can read an in depth article called ‘Do Fish Feel Pain?’.

 This new understanding of animal sentience is just the beginning.
 As we delve deeper into the minds of other animals, we may discover a hidden world of feelings that could fundamentally change how we view and interact with the natural world around us.